Apollo199999999/DynaWin/README.md

 DynaWin also automatically notifies you when there is a new update.
 This is to ensure that you have the latest version of DynaWin at all times so that you can have the latest features available.

 ## Compatibility
-DynaWin works with Windows 10.
+DynaWin works with Windows 10 and Windows 11.
 I have not tested if DynaWin works with Windows 8 or Windows 7, so if you are on those versions of Windows, use at your own risk.
 DynaWin also requires .NET framework version 4.8 to function properly.

+## Licensing

+DynaWin is licensed under the MIT License.
+To view the license, visit [LICENSE.TXT](https://github.com/Apollo199999999/DynaWin/blob/main/LICENSE.txt)

+Copyright © 2020-present ClickPhase